sunilrai7607/sbr-personal-info-api/README.md

 ## sbr-personal-info-api

-Personal Info MicroService which pull personal information from the profile api which Oauth2 enable.
+Personal Info is a microservice which pull information from the profile microservice.
-FeignClient for inter-service communication.
-Oauth2 token generated when this service get up and each request send Berare token along with request.
+Profile microservice which is Oauth2 enabled.

 FeignClient to consume the Profile service.
 ```java